phaserjs/phaser/README.md

 * P2.Body.removeShape didn't call shapeChanged (thanks @TatumCreative, #910)
 * Sound.onDecoded signal was never dispatched (thanks @j0hnskot, #906)
 * stopFullScreen has been changed to run against document instead of the canvas since the cancelFullScreen method is created on the document (thanks @j0hnskot, #863)
+* Calling reset on Sprite with a P2 body can result in body.data.world == null.
+Calling addToWorld() would previously not check the _toRemove array, which could, if the timing were right, result in a Sprite being revived but then removed from the P2 World -- the result of this being the Sprites data would be in a mixed state causing it to appear visually but not function in the world (thanks @jonkelling, fix #917 #925)
+* Input.SinglePad was fixed so that the rawpad button array supports Windows and Linux (thank @renatodarrigo, fix #958)

 ### ToDo